 The peak of Peter’s career came when he was working with a young deaf killer whale named Morgan.
-She was the topic for his formal presentation at the 2013 IMATA conference, where he was the recipient of the People’s Choice Award.
+She was the topic for his formal presentation at the 2013 IMATA annual conference, where he was the recipient of the People’s Choice Award.
 From Tenerife, Peter went to Marineland France where he continued to work with killer whales.
-After a year he got the opportunity to work for park in Sweden, where he is today.
+After a year he got the opportunity to work for a park in Sweden, where he is today.